-To provide quality associate, baccalaureate, and graduate degree opportunities and educational experiences which foster student excellence in oral and written communications, scientific reasoning, and critical and creative thinking.

-- To promote an atmosphere of academic and intellectual freedom and respect for diverse expression in an environment of physical safety that is supportive of teaching and learning. - To provide a general liberal arts education that supports specialized academic programs and prepares students for lifelong learning and service in a diverse society. - To provide students with a diverse, innovative faculty dedicated to excellence in teaching, scholarly pursuits, and continuous improvement of programs. - To provide University-wide student services, activities, and resources that complement academic programs. - To support and strengthen student, faculty, and administrative structures that promote shared governance of the institution. - To promote and encourage student, faculty, staff, and community interaction in a positive academic climate that creates opportunities for cultural, intellectual, and personal enrichment for the University and the communities it serves.
+- 1. To provide quality associate, baccalaureate, and graduate degree opportunities and educational experiences which foster student excellence in oral and written communications, scientific reasoning, and critical and creative thinking. - 2.
+To promote an atmosphere of academic and intellectual freedom and respect for diverse expression in an environment of physical safety that is supportive of teaching and learning. - 3.
+To provide a general liberal arts education that supports specialized academic programs and prepares students for lifelong learning and service in a diverse society. - 4.
+To provide students with a diverse, innovative faculty dedicated to excellence in teaching, scholarly pursuits, and continuous improvement of programs. - To provide University-wide student services, activities, and resources that complement academic programs. - 6.
+To support and strengthen student, faculty, and administrative structures that promote shared governance of the institution. - 7.
+To promote and encourage student, faculty, staff, and community interaction in a positive academic climate that creates opportunities for cultural, intellectual, and personal enrichment for the University and the communities it serves. - 8.
+To assist both freshmen and transfer students through their first year at RSU in their professional and personal goals.
+Learners, who feel more connected at the university and supported by faculty and staff, are more successful and more satisfied with their overall college experience.